RadArcadeKid/Programming-Projects-C/README.md

+# C++ Programming Projects
-# ABOUT
+## ABOUT
-This repo is a showcase of various in-class and out-of-class in C++ programming projects for a University of Colorado Boulder programming class.
-I'm making this public to showcase my C++ skills and use of design patterns + good commenting.
+This repo is a showcase of various in-class and out-of-class in C++ programming projects for an upper-division University of Colorado Boulder computer science programming class.
+I'm making this public to showcase my C++ skills, as well as use of design patterns + good commenting throughout.
+Please feel free to run and compile these projects if you'd like to see them in action.

 **The bast showcases of my work are in the HW1, HW2, HW3, and QT directories.*